Viswanath-621/Water-Quality-Analysis-and-Monitoring/README.md

 are close to water bodies, and those who live there will also be made aware of the problem of water contamination.

-Keywords: Remote Sensing, Satellite Image Classification
+Keywords: Remote Sensing, Satellite Image Classifications